 Lewis and Clark Bicentennial Trail (Fort Pierre section)

 Start at the Oahe Dam for 21 miles of trail that take you along the river.
 You can either head across the river to the Pierre portion of the trail or follow the loop at the city park and head back north.
-(Note that a portion of this trail is currently closed for bridge construction.)
+Just off the trail, pay your respects to James “Scotty” Philip, a rancher whose efforts helped preserve South Dakota’s bison herds.
+You’ll find his final resting place at the Scotty Philip Cemetery, just a mile from the west bank of the Missouri River.

 Fort Pierre National Grassland